opencdms-dev/pyopencdms-old/README.md

 ## Example

 - Create a virtual environment for OpenCDMS development
+- For Linux users, `pyopencdms` requires that you install libmysqlclient-dev. (`sudo  apt install libmysqlclient-dev`)
 - Install dependencies used by `pyopencdms`
 - Clone a copy of the `opencdms-test-data` repository

 ### Example python commands